 Wednesday, January 19, 2022

-The excerpts are from Klimov's Etymological dictionary of Kartvelian languages.
+The possible homeland of Kartvelian languages.

 The first separation are Svans.
-Later Zan languages separated from Georgian ( or Kartli ) at 2600 years ago.
+Later Zan languages separated from Georgian (or Kartli ) at 2600 years ago.
 While in medieval period Zan itself splits to Mingrelian and Laz.

 Georgian was the language spoken in historic Iberia.
 Which in medieval period expanded thanks to the emergence of unified Georgian kingdom under the rule of Bagratids.

-With current genetic and archaeological data combined the most likely place of proto Kartvelian divergence might be in Western Georgia in Bronze Age.
+With current genetic and archaeological data combined the most likely place of proto-Kartvelian divergence might be in Western Georgia in Bronze Age.
 Where they were dwelling before Bronze Age is a different subject.
 But in most likelihood their ultimate origin is in Fertile Crescent.

-So we are left with the only one solution.
+In sum we are left with the only one solution.
 To place them in Western Georgia.

 No comments: